WallStreetMojo

 Accounting Entry

-Reasons for Changes in Additional paid-in Capital on Balance Sheet
+Additional Paid-in Capital on Balance Sheet

 Please see below the snapshot.
 We note that APIC has been changing each year.